hnbeck/NikosophyWeb/content/post/ServerAndClient1.en.md

 **Question 3:**

 As a full node, the "client" implements ?(S, A), !(S, S\*), +(S, F) and >(F, S, S\*).
-In principle, coding could be in JavaScript or Tau-Prolog.
-The nature of replication allows to keep the encoding of the package including S, R, F JavaScript friendly.
+In principle coding could be in JavaScript as well as in Tau-Prolog.
+The nature of replication allows to keep the encoding of the package  S, R, F JavaScript friendly.

 Again here are 2 variants possible:

 1. Queries and rules are subject of replication.
 In this case the interpretation of replication described above will hold.
-Pseudo times and naming of predicat versions has to be implemented in some way in PROLOG.
+Pseudo times and naming of predicate versions has to be implemented in some way in PROLOG.
 Some code will required in SWI Prolog and some in Tau-Prolog.

-2. Events and effects will be replicated.
-In this setting it may be reasonable to use the Croquet.studio SDK (which is JS) to implement the this kind of replication.
+2. Only events and effects will be replicated.
+In this setting it may be reasonable to use the  [Croquet.studio](https://croquet.studio//) SDK (which is JS) to implement the this kind of replication.
 The SDK is easy to use.
 Because it is JavaScript it should be integrable with the graphics JavaScript stuff realizing all graphics and interactions.

 ### Summary

-Replication and PROLOG looks interesting.
-There are many questions to sovlve and also things to implement.
-For designing multi user games which utilitize PROLOG as a rule engine it looks attractive to me.
+Replication and PROLOG looks interesting and I will investigate further in this option for "client-sever" applications.
+There are many questions to solve and also a bunge of things to implement.
+But nevertheless for designing multi-user games which utilitize PROLOG as a rule engine this all looks attractive to me.
 Some code experiments will follow, and I will report about the results.